bismuthfoundation/Bismuth-FAQ/Hypernodes/00-Auto-Install-Script.md

 **2 Cores/vCPUs** are the official requirements.
 You can try with a single core, but again, this is not officially supported and you're likely to run into troubles at some point.

 > Your vps provider also plays a huge role.
 I saw bad hosts with several vCpus performing way worse than top notch 1cpu vps.
 If you have to choose, prefer CPU over RAM. (like, better 2 cpu/2GB ram than 1 cpu/4Gb ram)

+**Note**: This script is intended to run on a *blank* vps, with no other apps running, with default ssh on port 22.
+UFW Firewall will be activated with a custom set of rules.
+If you are in a specific setup or need more open ports, please have a look at the script source and adjust accordingly.

 ## B. One liner